 Even though venture capital investment has increased in Maryland, it may reflect the impact of broader economic and industrywide changes.
 Determining the State tax credit's effectiveness requires isolating its policy impacts from other influences.
 One approach is to use an econometric analysis called a difference-in-difference (DID) estimation.
 This estimator is an intuitive method used to evaluate the impact of a specific treatment (often a policy implementation, in this case establishing the State tax credit) on an outcome of interest.
 In its simplest form, the method requires data points from two time periods.
 The first is the pre-treatment period, where none of the observations (states in this case) are exposed to the treatment/new policy.
-In the second period, the post-treatment period, observations are divided into two groups - those who receive or are exposed to the treatment (labeled treatment group - Maryland in this case) and those not exposed to the treatment (labeled control group - North Carolina in this case).
+In the second period, the post-treatment period, observations are divided into two groups - those who receive or are exposed to the treatment (labeled control group - Maryland in this case).
 By focusing on the difference between changes in total investment in Maryland (the state affected by the policy change) and North Carolina (the reference state unaffected by the policy), the analysis isolates the impact of the State tax credit program.